OpenConextApps/OpenConextApps-rave-template/README.md

 Next, copy the files rave-shindig-container.js, rave.shindig.properties, rave-opensaml.properties and portal.properties to /opt/tomcat/conf/classpath_properties.
 You can find these files in coin-rave-dist/src/main/dist/conf/classpath_properties.
-Edit all files so they match your server configuration, find / replace every rave.example.com and rave-shindig.example.com and replace them with your own hostname.
+Edit all files so they match your server configuration, find every rave.example.com and rave-shindig.example.com and replace them with your own hostname.

 #### Step 2.4 Add the shared libraries